 Have you reached a point in your career where you no longer find happiness in your work?
 Do you get bored, fed up, and frustrated at the office?
 Do you want to put your hands up in the air and say I quit?
 Or are you between jobs and decided to change your path?
-If the answers to all those questions are yes, then it might be the time to start thinking about shifting careers.
+If the answers to all those questions are yes, it might be the time to start thinking about shifting careers.

-Jumping a ship is not as easy as you play it out in your head; it requires careful planning, research, and time.
+Jumping a ship is not as easy as playing it out in your head; it requires careful planning, research, and time.
 But with some effort and a lot of patience, you can effectively change your career without getting stuck in limbo.

 First, let’s define what a career shift is.

 Carrer shift means changing the type of job or profession you’ve been doing.
 It can be a move from Marketing to Design, for example, or from Sales to Website Development.
 A career shift can be a simple change in industries, a complete change in a profession, or a change in your type of employment.

-An example of industry change is when someone is working in the Oil and Gas industry and decides to search for jobs on Clothing eCommerce.
+An example of industry change is when someone works in the Oil and Gas industry and searches for jobs in Clothing eCommerce.
 The knowledge required is different, but you can stay in the same business area, in a different industry.

 A complete change in your profession happens when, for example, you work with marketing and decide to pursue a career in medicine.
 You go through years of study to get your new degree, besides the years of residency.
 Those are certainly bigger moves.

 A change in the type of employment happens when you work for a company and decide to become an entrepreneur.
 You open your own company and become your own boss.

 Now that you know what a career shift is, you can ask yourself.
 How do I make a career shift?
-That’saoru next topic.
+That’s our next topic.